Greening America's Capitals

 EPA will fund a team of designers to visit each city to produce schematic designs and exciting illustrations intended to catalyze or complement a larger planning process for the pilot neighborhood.
 Additionally, these pilots could be the testing ground for citywide actions, such as changes to local codes and ordinances to better support sustainable growth and green building.
 The design team and EPA, HUD, and DOT staff will also assist the city staff in developing specific implementation strategies.

 Greening America's Capitals will help communities consider ways to incorporate sustainable design strategies into their planning and development to create and enhance interesting, distinctive neighborhoods that have multiple social, economic, and environmental benefits.
-The 2012 Request for Letters of Interest closed on June 29, 2012: Read the Request for Letters of Interest (PDF) (5 pp, 604K, About PDF).
+The 2013 Request for Letters of Interest opened August 20, 2013 and closed on September 23, 2013.
+Read the Request for Letters of Interest (PDF) (5 pp, 170K).

 Lessons from Greening America’s Capitals Projects